project-fifo/docs/general/installation.rst

 Installing the services
 -----------------------

-We now *zlogin* to our newly created *FiFo Zone* and proceed with adding the *FiFo* package repository and then installing the *FiFo* packages
+We now *zlogin* to our newly created *FiFo Zone* and proceed with adding the *FiFo* package repository.
+Then we install the *FiFo* packages.

 .. code-block:: bash